thovu-1/Shrimp_King/README.md

 # Setup & Dependencies
 I am using Python with Pygame to create this game.
-Pickle is being used to store user data and save-states
+Pickle is being used to store user data and save-states.